ganesanarun/type-config/packages/remote/README.md

 ### Priority Merging Example

-With the remote example, configuration is merged in this order:
+With the remote example, the configuration is merged in this order:

 1. **Local base** (`application.yml`) - Priority 100
 2. **Local profile** (`application-production.yml`) - Priority 120